 1. Secured Concentration

-The process secures plastic from all forms of chemical and physical degradation and from industrial processing.
+Sequestered plastic has been concentrated to a set density and secured from all forms of chemical and physical degradation and from industrial processing.

 In the same way that the Earth sequestered carbon by concentrating, securing and storing it indefinitely, plastic sequestration must do the same.

-The Earth’s cycles steadily led to to more and more carbon being secured from all forms of solar, chemical and organic degradation.
-In the same way, plastic sequestration must concentrate plastic must do the same.
-Keeping plastic as plastic and securing it into long-term, indefinite and secured storage is key to its sequestration.
+The Earth’s cycles steadily removed carbon out of the atmosphere into biomass then into geological sequestreation.
+This secured carbon from all forms of solar, chemical and organic degradation.
+In the same way, plastic sequestration must do the same.

 Keeping plastic that has already been produced as plastic as plastic is an effective way to keep its carbon from getting loose.